olivercareyncl/Data-Science-Portfolio/README.md

 # Data Science Portfolio
 Repository containing a portfolio of data science projects completed by me for academic, self-learning, and hobby purposes.
 Presented in the form of Jupyter notebooks and Python scripts.

-For a more visually pleasant experience for browsing the portfolio, check out [olivercareyncl.co.uk].
+For a more visually pleasant experience for browsing the portfolio, check out olivercareyncl.co.uk

 Note: The data used in the projects (accessed under the data directory) is for demonstration purposes only.